-9. What do I do if I have a concern or complaint about the SEN provision made by the school?
+What do I do if I have a concern or complaint about the SEN provision made by the school?

 Firstly, we would like you to work with your child's class teacher and/or SENCO in order to discuss your concerns.

 We will ensure regular dialogue between school and home until the issue is successfully resolved.

 The Head teacher may be involved in order to monitor how the concern is being acted upon.

-If, although regular updates are in place, on the rare occasion you feel unsatisfied, you can list your complaint with the school Governors and follow the formal part of the procedures which are set out in the School Complaint Policy
+If you feel unsatisfied, you can list your complaint with the school Governors and follow the formal part of the procedures which are set out in the School Complaint Policy

-10. How does the governing body involve other organisations and services (e.g. health, social care, local authority support services and voluntary organisations) in meeting the needs of pupils with special educational needs and supporting the families of such pupils?
+How does the governing body involve other organisations and services in meeting the needs of pupils with SEND and supporting their families?

-There are a wide range of governor training opportunities both in and out of school.
-Mr Beall, as our SEND link governor, accesses information available from outside agencies.
-He also works with the SENCO during monitoring visits about different agencies the school may be involved with however individual pupils will not be discussed.
+There are a wide range of governor training opportunities both in school through dialogue and monitoring visits and through CMAT training for Governors.

+Mr Beall, as our SEND link governor also works with the SENCO during monitoring visits about different agencies the school may be involved with, however individual pupils will not be discussed.

-11. How does the school seek to signpost organisations, services etc who can provide additional support to parents/carers/young people?
+How does the school seek to signpost organisations, services etc who can provide additional support to parents/carers/young people?

 Teachers seek advice and information from the SENCO and Headteacher to signpost parents to support organisations and services when parents have sought support.
-Due to positive home-school links, we are usually able to signpost parents to organisations quickly.